Last updated July 20, 2026 — pricing and features re-verified

 What is the best AI clipping tool for Kick?

 ClipMe.
-It's the only Kick-native clipper that auto-cuts ranked clips from the live HLS feed during your broadcast, and the only one built for IRL & Just Chatting.
-It ranks moments on an 18-signal engine rather than the transcript alone, and in a measured benchmark turned a 10-hour stream into ~50 ranked clips in about 5 minutes (real-world varies with stream length, queue and plan).
+As of July 2026 it's the one Kick clipper we've been able to confirm cutting ranked clips off the live HLS feed mid-broadcast, and the only one tuned for IRL & Just Chatting rather than gameplay.
+It scores each moment on an 18-signal engine instead of leaning on the transcript, and on a measured benchmark a 10-hour stream came back as ~50 ranked clips in about 5 minutes (real-world varies with stream length, queue and plan).
 Eklipse is a decent free fallback if you only want hands-off post-stream highlights; StreamLadder's ClipGPT can auto-clip a Kick VOD too, but that's its $27/mo tier — the free plan is editor-only.

 Can any AI tool clip my Kick stream live?